MArCio333/ukrainian-policy-nlp/README.md

 ## What it does

-This pipeline processes a corpus of Ukrainian-language PDF documents and produces:
+This pipeline processes a corpus of Ukrainian-language PDF and DOCX documents and produces:

 - **Topic modeling** — LDA-based extraction of latent topics across the corpus
 - **Document clustering** — K-Means grouping of documents by content similarity